timescale/docs/cloud/account-management.md

 <highlight type="note">
 The first charge on your new credit card is for the period from the date you added the card, to the end of that calendar month.
-After that, all bills are for usage from the first of the month, to the last day of the month.
+After that, all invoices are for usage from the first of the month, to the last day of the month.
 </highlight>

 </procedure>

 ## Add or change your billing email address
-By default, your Timescale Cloud bills are sent to the email address that you used when you signed up.
+By default, your Timescale Cloud invoices are sent to the email address that you used when you signed up.
 This is also the address that receives alerts about your Timescale Cloud services.
-If you want your bills to go to a different email address, for example the email address for your finance department, you can add it in the `Billing` details section.
+If you want your invoices to go to a different email address, for example the email address for your finance department, you can add it in the `Billing` details section.

 <procedure>